ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

  plus a proportion of income of gainfully employed members under the  age of  twenty-one years, the proportion to be determined by the agency.
-The agency may exclude a proportion of the income of other  members  of  the family  over  the age of twenty-one years for the purpose of determining
+The agency may exclude a proportion of the income of other  members  of  the
- S. 2985--B  6
+ S. 2985--C  6

- eligibility for commencement of occupancy or continued occupancy, or for establishing rental of such family, or for all such purposes].
+ family  over  the age of twenty-one years for the purpose of determining eligibility for commencement of occupancy or continued occupancy, or for establishing rental of such family, or for all such purposes].
   b.
 Notwithstanding the provisions of paragraph a of this subdivision,